bespector/NAG-Spark/README.md

 # NAG Spark

 These are a collection of examples for using the NAG Library on Apache Spark.
 Current NAG-Spark implemetations are in Java and include the following functionality:
- - Linear Regression (via direct solvers)
+ - Linear Regression (using direct solvers)
+ - Simple Statistical Calculations
- - Correlation
+ - Pearson Correlation

 Coming Soon
 - Linear Regression w/constraints
 - Logistic Regression w/constraints
 - Sampled K-means
-- Simple Statistical Calculations
 - ???

 ### Why use a commercial numerical library on Spark?